 A far cry from burgundy (though we still love it), a bright pop of cherry in the winter is a vibrant and unexpected antidote for the clouds and cold.
 Plus, it's one of the shades industry-leading nail artist and creator of Jinsoon Jin Soon Choi selected as a top recommendation.

 2. Midnight Purple

 "Everyone tends to go a bit darker with their nail color for the winter, so I think we'll see a lot of deep colors like blues, purples, reds, and greens," says general manager of Base Coat Nail Salon and celebrity manicurist, Shelly Hill.
 "They're the perfect shades for that winter look, and they are also on trend!
-My personal favorites right now are Base Coat's Nail Polish in Gravity ($20) and Henna Luna ($20)."
+My personal favorites right now are Base Coat's Nail Polish in Gravity (this shade has been discontinued—we recommend Base Coat Nail Polish in Soot, $20 as a replacement) and Henna Luna."
 Plus, she also has some tips when shopping for your polish if you're looking for a nontoxic option: "I recommend any nail polishes five-free and beyond (Base Coat is eight-free), as we are now more than ever cautious about what we use on our bodies."

 And in case you're curious what that lingo means, five- or eight-free means a nail polish is free of five or eight of the most toxic chemicals used in nail polish

 "A little pop of color in the winter months makes it a little less dreary," says founder of Olive & June, Sarah Gibson Tuttle.
 Her favorite: This brilliant robin's egg blue tone from CND.
 (However, she also shares that OPI's Nail Lacquer in Russian Navy, $8, and Essie's Nail Polish in Butler Please, $8, are other popular client picks.)

 4. Spruce Green